 Photo via Facebook.

-The first weird thing about Sarah Thomson is that between her 2010 bid for mayor when she looked like this and now, you may have noticed a drastic change in her appearance.
+The first weird thing about Sarah Thomson is that between her 2010 bid for mayor, when she looked like this, and now, she has undergone a drastic change in her appearance.
 Yup, she has a head full of dreadlocks that she’s really proud of.
 I could go into the practicalities of why that's a terrible idea, but I think that’s clear.
-What’s worse, dreadlocks, or just ‘locs’, are sacred to some people of colour’s culture.
-Rastafari movement is a spiritual practice after all.
-It’s important to note that Black people that I know still can’t go to work with their hair in that style, so when it’s appropriated by people who have no real cultural link to the practice, it’s sort of offensive.
-That, and like I said, the fact that white hair usually does not naturally want to dread up makes it a lose-lose situation.
+What’s worse, dreadlocks are sacred to some people of color’s culture.
+Rastafarianism is a spiritual practice after all.
+It’s important to note that black people whom I know still can’t go to work with their hair in that style, so when it’s appropriated by people who have no real cultural link to the practice, it’s sort of offensive.
+That, and like I said, the fact that white hair naturally does not want to dread up makes it a lose-lose situation.
 Aesthetically and politically, it’s a no-go.
 Why, Sarah?

 Her Campaign Logo Is Ridiculous